DaoDuyThai/ReadmeFileTemplate/README.md

 ## License

-The MovieHub project is licensed under the [MIT License.](https://choosealicense.com/licenses/mit/)
+The project-name is licensed under the [MIT License.](https://choosealicense.com/licenses/mit/)
 ## Contact

 If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at: